kanisterio/kanister/design/kopia.md

   --server-control-password=<redacted> \
 ```

-The `/run/kopia/repo.config` configuration file is generated from the data found
+The `/run/kopia/repo.config` configuration file is generated from the secret
-in the secret referenced by the repository's `spec.location.secretName` property.
+referenced by the `spec.location.secretName` property.
+See the
-See the [Kopia documentation][3] and [GitHub source code][4] for more
+[Kopia documentation][3] and [GitHub source code][4] for more information on the
-information on the configuration file format, and supported configuration.
+configuration file format, and supported configuration.

 The `/run/kopia/tls.crt` and `/run/kopia/tls.key` files contain the TLS x509
-certificate and private key read from the secret referenced by the repository's
+certificate and private key read from the secret referenced by the
 `spec.server.tlsSecretName` property.

 The credentials for the `--server-username`, `--server-password`,